jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 2) The application by the service provider has been approved by JD Cloud, and relevant agreement has been separately concluded accordingly;

-3) The service provider has paid up the deposit and "fixed technical service fee" corresponding to the first service period (the fee standard is detailed in Article 8).
+3) The service provider has paid up the deposit and "fixed technical service fee" corresponding to service period (the fee standard is detailed in Article 8).
 The service provider is only permitted to pay before the payment is made.

-5.1.2 Extension of permissions related to the "Service Provider Backend Management System"

-If the service provider desires to extend the permission for continuous operation upon expiration of the service period, the service provider shall apply to JD Cloud through the "Service Provider Backend Management System" within 45 days before the expiration of the service period.
-JD Cloud will renew the permission for another year after receiving the application of the service provider when the service provider meets all of the following conditions (this is applied for each subsequent year):

-1) The service provider’s application for extension (including the submitting the information required under "Qualification Requirements") has been approved by JD Cloud;

-2) The service provider has paid up the "fixed technical service fee" corresponding to the next service period; if the service provider's previous service period expires and the payment has not been made in full, the service provider's permission will be restricted to only the payment permission; and

-3) The service provider shall have entered into a separate agreement (if required) with JD Cloud;

 5.2 Termination of the permissions related to the "Service Provider Backend Management System"